Zilliqa/zilliqa-developer/devops/rejoin-recover.md

 - A new node (e.g., community node, `new`/`newlookup` node) want to join to network
 - A shard node doesn't receive final block

-Basically, the `rejoin` will fetch persistence as much as possible from AWS S3 buckets (incremental & statedelta) first.
-Then, if still lagging behind, the lacked information (DS info, DS block, TX block, statedelta...) will be fecthed from a random-selected lookup node, until vacuous epoch.
+Basically, the `rejoin` will fetch persistence as much as possible from AWS S3 buckets (`incremental`/`statedelta`) first.
+Then, if lagging behind, fetch the lacked information (DS info, DS block, TX block, statedelta...) from a random-selected lookup/level2lookup node, until vacuous epoch.
 After a new DS epoch, this node may successfully join back to network, or keep trying to rejoin in next DS epoch.
 Following is the brief flow chart of this idea:

 ![rejoin](images/rejoin.jpg)